ReitenSchnell/url-shortener/README.md

 ### Project structure
 - **infrastructure** folder - contains configuration files for nginx web server and uwsgi middleware along with the entrypoint script _run.sh_ for the application's docker container.
-- **integration tests** folder - integration tests, that check main application's scenarios.
+- **integration tests** folder - contains integration tests, that check main application's scenarios.
+- **performance_tests** folder - contains Gatling script for running performance testing scenario.
 - **shortener_api** folder - contains the application code.
 - **tests** folder - folder for the unit tests.
 Its internal structure mirrors the structure of the code folder.
 - **.flake8** - rules for code style check.